-- 1. Women's health is a state of complete physical, mental and social well-being of women throughout their lifespan and not only their reproductive health.
-Women's health is a result of the interaction of different factors: biological, psychological and sociocultural influences; environmental and occupational conditions; economic development.2 The various stages in the life of a woman range from infancy, childhood, adolescence and adulthood to the postreproductive years.
-Each stage has specific health problems and subsequent health outcomes are influenced by the experience of previous stages. - 2.
-Women's biological vulnerability to some health conditions (such as HIV/AIDS), low social status, limited access to health services, low level of literacy and lack of decisionmaking powers are major determinants of ill-health.
+1. Women's health is a state of complete physical, mental and social well-being of women throughout their lifespan and not only their reproductive health.1 Women's health is a result of the interaction of different factors: biological, psychological and sociocultural influences; environmental and occupational conditions; economic development.2 The various stages in the life of a woman3 range from infancy, childhood, adolescence and adulthood to the post-reproductive years.
+Each stage has specific health problems and subsequent health outcomes are influenced by the experience of previous stages.

+2. Women's biological vulnerability to some health conditions (such as HIV/AIDS), low social status, limited access to health services, low level of literacy and lack of decision-making powers are major determinants of ill-health.
 In the African Region, many women are subjected to sociocultural discrimination as well as harmful traditional practices (HTPs) such as female genital mutilation4 (FGM), food taboos, early and forced marriage and pregnancy.
 Various factors such as difficult geographical and financial access, poor quality of care, negative attitude of health care workers and long waiting hours in health facilities have limited women's utilization of services.
 These factors are more critical in rural population.

-- 3. The collective effect of these factors determines the way a woman's health is perceived by her and others as well as the value placed on her well-being.
-The decision about when to seek health care is not always vested in the woman but rather in those who have power over her. - 4.
-Numerous conferences, meetings and symposia have focused on aspects of women's health, and various resolutions and guidelines for action have led to the disaggregation of data and the establishment of programmes for improving women's health worldwide.
-Despite global and regional calls for action, there are still information gaps on what is required to improve women's health and how to respond to the health risks and needs of poor women. - 5.
-A few countries in the Region have improved access to quality health services for all in terms of both distribution and affordability.
+3. The collective effect of these factors determines the way a woman's health is perceived by her and others as well as the value placed on her well-being.
+The decision about when to seek health care is not always vested in the woman but rather in those who have power over her.

+4. Numerous conferences, meetings and symposia have focused on aspects of women's health, and various resolutions5 and guidelines for action have led to the disaggregation of data and the establishment of programmes for improving women's health worldwide.
+Despite global and regional calls for action, there are still information gaps on what is required to improve women's health and how to respond to the health risks and needs of poor women.

+5. A few countries in the Region have improved access to quality health services for all in terms of both distribution and affordability.
 These countries have reduced maternal mortality rates.
-On average, there is a decline in total fertility rates in the majority of countries over the past ten years as assessed in women's health profiles in selected countries.6 - 6.
-The women's health strategy addresses the health of women holistically and proposes interventions that will assist Member States to identify priorities and plan their programmes accordingly.
+On average, there is a decline in total fertility rates in the majority of countries over the past ten years as assessed in women's health profiles in selected countries.6

-Reports of national women's health profiles in 18 countries in the African Region: Algeria, Burkina Faso, Cape Verde, Côte d'Ivoire, Ethiopia, Ghana, Lesotho, Mali, Mauritania, Mozambique, Namibia, Niger, Nigeria, Democratic Republic of Congo, Seychelles, South Africa, Tanzania, Zimbabwe.
+6. The women's health strategy addresses the health of women holistically and proposes interventions that will assist Member States to identify priorities and plan their programmes accordingly.

-&lt;sup>1 Resolution WHA45.25, Women, health and development, 1992.
+1 Resolution WHA45.25, Women, health and development, 1992.

-&lt;sup>2 Women's health: Across age and frontier, WHO, Geneva, 1992.
+2 Women's health: Across age and frontier, WHO, Geneva, 1992.

-In this document, the term women includes female infants, children, adolescents, adults, women in postreproductiveyears and women in difficult situations, as well as rural and urban women.
+3 In this document, the term women includes female infants, children, adolescents, adults, women in post-reproductive years and women in difficult situations, as well as rural and urban women.

-FGM constitutes all procedures which involve the partial or total removal of the external female genitalia or other injury to the female genital mutilation organs for cultural or other non-therapeutic reasons.
+4 FGM constitutes all procedures which involve the partial or total removal of the external female genitalia or other injury to the female genital mutilation organs for cultural or other non-therapeutic reasons.
 WHO, Regional plan of Action to accelerate the elimination of female genital mutilation in Africa, Brazzaville, 1997.

-&lt;sup>5 Resolutions AFR/RC39/R8, AFR/RC39/R9, AFR/RC40/R2, AFR/RC43/R6, and AFR/RC44/R11; Resolutions WHA40.27, WHA42.42, WHA43.10 and WHA45.25; 1993 International Conference on Human Rights; 1994 World Social and Economic Summit; 1994 International Conference on Population and Development, 1995 World Conference on Women.
+5 Resolutions AFR/RC39/R8, AFR/RC39/R9, AFR/RC40/R2, AFR/RC43/R6, and AFR/RC44/R11; Resolutions WHA40.27, WHA42.42, WHA43.10 and WHA45.25; 1993 International Conference on Human Rights; 1994 World Social and Economic Summit; 1994 International Conference on Population and Development, 1995 World Conference on Women.